kellyd7/School_District_Analysis/README.md

 ## Results:
 - How is the district summary affected?

+  We see a slight decrease in average math score, % passing math, % passing reading and % overall passing.

 ![This is an image](https://github.com/kellyd7/School_District_Analysis/blob/main/Resources/districty_summary_df.png)

 - How is the school summary affected?

+  No changes were seen as a result of the new analysis.

 ![This is an image](https://github.com/kellyd7/School_District_Analysis/blob/main/Resources/per_school_summary_df.png)